Association of Chess Professionals: History

-But recently, there was more contact and co-operation between ACP and FIDE, and many ACP suggestions were approved by FIDE to improve the conditions of the players.
-Also some ACP officials were involved in FIDE anti cheating committees.
-Thanks to this increased influence, ACP has managed to push through many important changes in the FIDE regulations, raising the prize funds and improving the financial conditions of the professional chess players.
+Recently, there has been contact and co-operation between ACP and FIDE, and many ACP suggestions have been approved by FIDE to improve the conditions of the players.
+Also some ACP officials have been involved in FIDE anti cheating committees.
+Due to this increased influence, ACP has managed to push through many important changes in the FIDE regulations, raising the prize funds and improving the financial conditions of the professional chess players.

+On July 13, 2023, the ACP announced its dissolution due to declining membership and funds.

 ACP development

-As the first act of his presidency in December 2011 Emil Sutovsky outlined the basis of his programme, which will be centered around the fostering of the interest of chess professionals.
+As the first act of his presidency in December 2011, Emil Sutovsky outlined the basis of his program, which was centered around the fostering of the interest of chess professionals.